-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans, as applicable, is contained in the Company's management information circular dated May 3, 2006.
-Additional information is provided in the Company's financial statements and management's discussion and analysis for the 12 month period ended December 31, 2005.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans, as applicable, is contained in the Company's financial statements and management's discussion and analysis for the 12 month period ended December 31, 2008.
 Additional information relating to the Company may be found on SEDAR at www.sedar.com.

-SCHEDULE "A"

-MINCO SILVER CORPORATION

-AUDIT COMMITTEE CHARTER
+SCHEDULE "A" MINCO SILVER CORPORATION AUDIT COMMITTEE CHARTER